 You may also be able to recover money to compensate you for damaged property.
 If the other driver was reckless or caused your accident intentionally, you may be able to recover punitive damages.
 Punitive damages are substantial damage awards granted by courts to deter bad conduct.

-Q: What types of insurance are available to me for my claim?
+What types of insurance are available to me for my auto accident claim?

 Whether insurance will cover the property damage and/or injuries you suffered as a result of your car accident depends not only on your insurance policy, but on that of the other driver’s.

 A car accident lawyer can review your policy to determine whether insurance will cover your injuries, property damage, and other losses.